lpeabody/ddev-drupal-multisite-hostnames/README.md

 - `drupal_multisite/sites.ddev_multisite.php` is copied to `sites/sites.ddev_multisite.php`
 - A command `multisite-start` is added to `.ddev/commands/host/multisite-start`
+- `config.drupal_multisite_hosts.yaml` is added to `.ddev`

 ## Usage

-In order to make DDEV aware of the hostnames, use `ddev multisite-start` instead of `ddev start`.
+Just install the addon and then run `ddev start` to apply the new hostname pattern, which by default is calculated using the pattern `*.$DDEV_SITENAME`.

+1. Install addon.
-1. `ddev multisite-start`
+2. `ddev start`
-2. `ddev status` and confirm that there are URLs listed for your multisite directories.
+3. `ddev status` and confirm that the wildcard site name URL was added.

 > [!IMPORTANT]
-> Every time you add a new multisite directory, you will need to re-run
+> If you change the project name, and therefore the site name, you must run
-> `ddev multisite-start` in order to update the hostnames listed in
+> `ddev multisite-start` to regenerate the additional hostname file and apply
-> `.ddev/config.drupal_multisite_hosts.yaml` and apply the changes to your
-> DDEV environment.
-Run `ddev status` afterward to confirm the new URL
-> for the multisite(s) is listed.
+> it.

 > [!NOTE]
 > Site directories named `default` and `settings` are ignored.